etirouthier/keras_dna/docs/continuous.md

 ## Introduction

-`Generator` can be use to feed a keras model with DNA sequences annotated by a continuous function such as MNase or ChIP-seq.
-The corresponding annotation files are formatted in bigWig, wig or bedGraph. `Generator` will detect such files with the suffix .bw, .wig, .bedGraph.
+`Generator` can be used to feed a keras model with DNA sequences annotated by a continuous function such as MNase or ChIP-seq.
+The corresponding annotation files are formatted as bigWig, wig or bedGraph files. `Generator` will detect such files with the suffix .bw, .wig, .bedGraph.
 The length of the generated sequence needs to be passed with the keyword `window`.

-Note that for wig and bedGraph a file containing the chromosome size in two tap separated columns need to be passed and named *.chrom.sizes.
+Note that for wig and bedGraph a file containing the chromosome size in two tab separated columns need to be passed and named *.chrom.sizes.

 ```python
 from keras_dna import Generator